Fun New York Slang: Things New Yorkers Say and What They Mean!

 - That was mad fun!

-This is probably the most common things you will hear millennial New Yorkers say.
+This is probably the most common slang words you will hear millennial New Yorkers say.

-Tight generally means something is good (awesome/cool) or bad (angry).
-Some examples would be:
+The New York slang word “Tight” has been around forever and continues to trickle through NY generations.
+“Tight” generally means something is good (awesome/cool) or bad (angry).
+Some examples of using the slang word “tight” would be:

 - I’m mad tight right now.
 (I am very angry.)